PotatoTimz/CSCI2000U-Final-Project/README.md

 For a more in-depth look at the report plus the methodology in determining the results, visit the full report in the notebook.
 Instructions are added below.

-## Acknowledgements
-This project was submitted as the final course project for CSCI 2000U “Scientific Data Analysis” during Fall 2021.
-The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited.

 ## Notebook Report Instructions
 In order for the report to run, please follow the instructions below.
 1. Check required Files (must be in the same directory):